AGH-CEAI/wled_ros_driver/README.md

 [![pre-commit](https://img.shields.io/badge/pre--commit-enabled-brightgreen?logo=pre-commit)](https://github.com/pre-commit/pre-commit)

-Package for controlling [WLED](https://know.wled.ge/) Project using ROS2 stack.
-The purpose of the creation is to integrate the lights controller with running experiments based on robotic manipulator and tools cameras.
+Package for controlling [WLED](https://know.wled.ge/) project using ROS 2 stack.
+The package was created to integrate the lights controller with experiments involving a robotic manipulator and tool cameras.

 Originally developed for integration with Robotic Manipulator with tool cameras, [AEGIS_ROS](https://github.com/AGH-CEAI/aegis_ros) and ROS 2 Humble.